The Plastics Industry

 Plastics and Elastomers

 Principles of the structure, properties and applications of polymer materials.
 Topics include the nature of polymers, synthesis, formulation, and structure property relationships.
-(Formerly PPT130) 3 Credits (3 Lecture - 0 Lab) Fall Only.
+(Formerly PPT130) 3 Credits (3 Lecture) Fall Only.

 Polymer Testing Lab